bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ...
 ```

 `grep` is a command to search a file.
 Here is it is finding every instance of
-"shell" in last years notes on the command line.
+"shell" in last year's notes on the command line.

 ### Combining programs

 One of the most powerful things you can do with a command line is combine
 programs to make a single command that does a complex task.

 The pipe operator `|` takes the output of one command and inputs it into the
 next command.

 ```